 A student who is in good standing from an accredited institution may be admitted to JSU as a special or transient student.
 A special/transient student must apply for admission and submit the non-refundable \$20.00 application fee.
-The student must present evidence of his/her academic standing (official transcript or letter of good standing) in support of the application.
+The student must present evidence of his/her current academic standing (official transcript or letter of good standing) in support of the application.
+The transcript or letter of good standing should be mailed to JSU directly from the institution or be placed in a sealed envelope from the institution.
 International transient students must meet requirements for regular international student admission.